 White handbag: La Martina (old collection), similar here

-La Martina is going to have a Black Weekend starting 23.11.17.
+La Martina is having sales on bags.
 Do check them out for exclusive discounts.
 I love their collections particularly The Guards.
 This post is not a promotion for the brand.
 It is written on my own accord with my honest opinion.

 Hi my loves, hope you guys are having a good week so far.
 In this short post I will be featuring one of my handbag.
 I only have 3 handbag in my collection so far.
 Of course it is my dream to have more (which woman doesn’t) but I am very contented with what I have at the moment.
 This is the bag I would reach for on the days I am feeling more dressy.
 In my opinion, a white bag completes any outfits.
 And I have been using it season in season out without any problem.
 The size is small but it could fit my essentials very well such as handphone, key holder, card holder, a few make up and a shade.
 I still remember getting my La Martina at Forte dei Marmi, Italy.
 It was my first designer handbag and every time I use this handbag it reminds me of the beautiful memories I had on my travels there and also a reminder that I bought it with my hard earn money.
 I am very proud of this bag and I just know I will keep it in my collection for the longest time.
 Do you guys have a bag that has a special memory attached to it?
 Share it in the comments below, it would be lovely to hear your bag memories.

 Thank you so much for stopping by my blog!

 button sleeved shirt: exhibitstore.co (sold out); similar here|military detailed sweater: Burberry; similar here|jeans: Zara (old); similar here | over the knee boots: Asos (old); similar here (on sale)|